Adolfo Lima

-Adolfo Justino Lima Camejo (born July 24, 1990) is a Uruguayan footballer who plays for Defensor Sporting of Uruguay.
+Adolfo Justino Lima Camejo (born July 24, 1990) is a Uruguayan footballer who played as a midfielder.

 Lima has previously played for Juventud de Las Piedras, Cerro Largo and Unión San Felipe, where he was loaned out several times.
 He played for Al-Wehda in the Saudi Professional League between 2015 and 2017, before moving to Uruguayan club Liverpool on a free transfer in July 2017.